 In-person, online, on the phone?

-I am based in Palo Alto and do coaching via Zoom/Skype or in-person.
-I take clients from all over the world – time zone differences are no problem.
+I am based in Palo Alto and do coaching via Zoom/Skype or in person (in Palo Alto or Redwood City).

 Ready to get started?
 New possibilities await in 2018.

-Email me at karentay at gmail dot com to learn more, or to have a free coaching session.
+Email me at karentay at gmail dot com for a free no-obligations 45 minute coaching session.